Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Enable multi-factor authentication
 - Use Amazon Cloud Directory

 **Explanation:**
-"Enable multi-factor authentication" is correct.
+Enable multi-factor authentication is correct.
 MFA adds an extra layer of security.
-"Enable AWS CloudTrail" is incorrect; it logs API activity.
+Enable AWS CloudTrail is incorrect; it logs API activity.
-"Review IAM roles" is incorrect; it does not add login protection.
+Review IAM roles is incorrect; it does not add login protection.
-"Use Amazon Cloud Directory" is incorrect; it is a directory service.
+Use Amazon Cloud Directory is incorrect; it is a directory service.

 ---